natcap/invest.users-guide/source/croppollination.rst

  c.	*foraging_activity_[SEASON]_index*: Pollinator activity by floral season (i.e., flight season).
 Values should be entered as a number between 0 to 1, with 1 indicating the time of highest activity for the guild or species, and 0 indicating no activity.
 Seasons are user defined but might include spring, summer, fall; wet, dry, etc.

- d.	*Alpha*: average distance each species or guild travels to forage on flowers, specified in meters.
+ d.	*alpha*: average distance each species or guild travels to forage on flowers, specified in meters.
 The model uses this estimated distance to define the neighborhood of available flowers around a given cell, and to weight the sums of floral resources and pollinator abundances on farms.
 Value can be determined by typical foraging distance of a bee species based on an allometric relationship (see Greenleaf et al. 2007).

  *Example:* A hypothetical study with four species.
 There are two main nesting types, "cavity" and "ground."
 Species A is exclusively a cavity nester, species B and D are exclusively ground nesters, and species C uses both nest types.
 There is only a single flowering season, "Allyear," in which all species are active.
-Typical flight distances, specified in meters (Alpha), vary widely among species.
+Typical flight distances, specified in meters (alpha), vary widely among species.

 .. csv-table:: **Example Guilds Table**
        :file: ./croppollination_images/guild_table_sample.csv